Driving Directions and Parking

 Lakeland Personal Injury and Medical Malpractice Law Firm

-Russo Law is located on Lakeland Hills Boulevard directly across from Lakeland Regional Health Medical Center and the Carol Jenkins Barnett (daughter of Publix Founder) Pavilion for Women and Children.
+Russo Law is a personal injury, car accident, and medical malpractice law firm located on Lakeland Hills Boulevard directly across from Lakeland Regional Health Medical Center and the Carol Jenkins Barnett (daughter of Publix Founder) Pavilion for Women and Children.
 We are the only law office directly across the street from a certified Level II Trauma Center and the only law firm located in the heart of Lakeland’s medical district.
 As a Level II Trauma Center, any serious injury or illness in Polk County will be brought to LRHMC for treatment.
 The emergency room at LRHMC is ranked number 1 nationally in the number of annual hospital ER visits at over 200,000 (Becker’s Hospital Review 2016).

 Conveniently Located In Lakeland’s Medical District